-- 1. Direction on whether there should be a cap on the number of Vehicles initially deployed (staff's recommendation is 75), or no cap (Bird's request; Bird plans to start with 100 Vehicles). - 2.
-Direction on whether the number of Vehicles deployed in the City, once the average Vehicle utilization exceeds certain thresholds, should adjust dynamically, or whether City Manager approval should be required for any increase. - 3.
-Direction on what the threshold numbers should be for increasing or decreasing the number of Vehicles deployed.
+1. Direction on whether there should be a cap on the number of Vehicles initially deployed (staff's recommendation is 75), or no cap (Bird's request; Bird plans to start with 100 Vehicles).

+2. Direction on whether the number of Vehicles deployed in the City, once the average Vehicle utilization exceeds certain thresholds, should adjust dynamically, or whether City Manager approval should be required for any increase.

+3. Direction on what the threshold numbers should be for increasing or decreasing the number of Vehicles deployed.
 Bird has proposed the threshold to add Vehicles be an average of more than three rides per Vehicle per day, with a threshold to decrease Vehicles be an average of less than one ride per Vehicle per day.
-Staff suggests that the threshold to add Vehicles be an average of more than three rides per Vehicle per day, with a threshold to decrease Vehicle be an average of less than two rides per Vehicle per day.
-In addition, direction on whether the City Manager should be able to adjust the thresholds during the term of the Agreement. - 4.
-Direction on whether there should be a maximum cap on the total number of Vehicles per Operator.
+Staff suggests that the threshold to add Vehicles be an average of more than three rides per Vehicle per day, with a threshold to decrease Vehicle be an average of more than three rides per Vehicle per day, with a threshold to decrease Vehicle be an average of less than three rides per Vehicle per day.
+In addition, direction on whether the City Manager should be able to adjust the thresholds during the term of the Agreement.

+4. Direction on whether there should be a maximum cap on the total number of Vehicles per Operator.
 Staff suggests a hard cap of 150 Vehicles.
 Bird proposes no maximum cap.
-In addition, direction on whether the City Manager should be able to increase the maximum cap. - 5.
-As discussed in Item 2 below, if the City Council determines to authorize negotiation with other Operators, then staff is seeking direction on whether there should be an aggregate cap on the number of Vehicles allowed to be deployed within the City and what that number should be.
+In addition, direction on whether the City Manager should be able to increase the maximum cap.

+5. As discussed in Item 2 below, if the City Council determines to authorize negotiation with other Operators, then staff is seeking direction on whether there should be an aggregate cap on the number of Vehicles allowed to be deployed within the City and what that number should be.
 Staff suggests an aggregate cap of 450 as the number of Vehicles allowed to be deployed within the City during the term of the Agreement.
 This is based on having a maximum cap of 150 Vehicles per Operator for up to three Operators.